turingschool/career-development-curriculum/module_three/job_search_priorities.md

 * Why might it be important to contribute to the industry outside of writing code for your job?
 * How could this help you with your job search?
 * How could you seek out resources to help you with the parts that make you uncomfortable?

+*These are the kinds of discussions you'll want to have regularly in M4 -- practice them now!*

 ### Job Search Logistics: Get Practical
 Finally, let's think about what you need from the job search in terms of how quickly you need a job and what steps you will take to make that happen.